 Early Childhood Developmental Screening is a check of a child’s development, vision and hearing, growth, health history and immunizations.
-Screening takes approximately one hour, and a parent or legal guardian stays with the child during the screening process.
+Screening takes approximately one to one and 1/2 hours, and a parent or legal guardian stays with the child during the screening process.
 Screening takes place at the Edina Community Center and is free.

 Early childhood developmental screening helps a school district identify children who may benefit from district and community resources available to help in their development.
 Early childhood developmental screening includes a vision screening that helps detect potential eye problems but is not a substitute for a comprehensive eye exam.
 Screening is recommended when a child is three to four years old, but must be completed before starting kindergarten in a Minnesota public school.